benlai-tandemhk/Weather/README.md

 ##Assumtion
 wind_speed is kilometer / hour
+weather stack is default using kilometer / hour openWeatherMap need 60 * 60 / 1000

+OpenWeatherMap use units = Meteric to get the temperature_degrees in Celsius
 ## Environment Variables

 This project is built on openjdk 11.
 Please set your JAVA_HOME to your JDK path, e.g.